-All A's in major core subjects, and A's or B's in special area subjects.
+All A's in major core subjects, and all A's in special area subjects (PE, Music Art, and Spanish).
 Any student who receives a minus for any Active Learner Trait will not be eligible for Principal's Honor Roll.
 All students on the Principal's Honor Roll will receive a certificate of recognition.